WhatsApp Preview

 Mobile-First Context

 WhatsApp is almost exclusively a mobile experience.
 Link previews appear in a chat context where users are on small screens with limited attention.
-Titles should be punchy and immediately clear — there's no space for cleverness or ambiguity in a WhatsApp preview.
+Titles should be punchy and immediately clear — there is no space for cleverness or ambiguity in a WhatsApp preview.
 The description is often not shown depending on the chat layout.

 Network and CDN Considerations

 WhatsApp generates previews using the sender's network connection.
 Images hosted on CDNs with strict access controls, unusual cache headers, or non-standard CORS policies may fail to load in WhatsApp previews.
-Ensure your og:image is served from a reliable, widely-accessible CDN with standard headers.
+Ensure your og:image is served from a reliable, widely accessible CDN with standard headers.

 Chat and Group Context